samuel-walters/eng110_devops/commands.md

 - Shuts down the running machine Vagrant is managing - `vagrant halt`.
 - If the vagrant file gets changed, use `vagrant reload`.
 If this does not work, use `vagrant destroy` and then `vagrant up`.
-- You can type `vagrant` in git bash to get all the commands.
+- You can type `vagrant` in GitBash to get all the commands.

 # Linux commands - Ubuntu distro
 - Update (connect to the internet) - `sudo apt-get update`.